tanksdude/tanks-game/tanks-game/docs/list-of-powers.md

 * Bullet modifiers: -1/8 acceleration (same as Banana)

 When the bullet comes to a stop, it Bananas into 4 bullets at set angles.
 Worth investigating further.

+## Trickster Circle

+* Types: "dev", "random-dev"
+* Internal name: `trickster_circle`
+* Attributes: "mix"
+* Color: `#001659` (really dark blue)
+* Bullet modifiers: half speed

+The bullets move in a circle motion (while traveling forward like normal).

+The color is loosely based on [Mewtwo's Shadow Ball](https://www.ssbwiki.com/Mewtwo_(SSBU%29), because that's where this power's inspiration comes from.

+## Trickster Snake

+* Types: "dev", "random-dev"
+* Internal name: `trickster_snake`
+* Attributes: "mix"
+* Color: `#D9B3FF` (really faded purple-ish)

+The bullets move up and down (while traveling forward like normal).
+This is the better version of this power.

+The color is loosely based on [Mewtwo's Shadow Ball](https://www.ssbwiki.com/Mewtwo_(SSB4%29), because that's where this power's inspiration comes from.

 # List of protected power types